How to Set Snaps in Leather

 Use the correct setting tool. (the tip of the tool should fit on top of the stem of the post)

-Strike firmly but controlled a few times, rotate the setting tool a little to make sure it sets evenly.
+Strike firmly, but controlled, a few times.
+Rotate the setting tool a little to make sure it sets evenly.

 Setting Cap and Socket of a Glove Snap.